limon768/limon768.github.io/source/_posts/TryHackMe/2022-09-10-Agent-Sudo.md

 ![](https://photos.squarezero.dev/file/abir-images/AgentSudo/3.png)

 Next, I decided to check out the FTP server.
-As I don’t have a password, I tried to brute-force using [Hydra]() and with [rockyou.txt]()
+As I don’t have a password, I tried to brute-force using [Hydra]() and rockyou.txt()

 `hydra -t 3 -l chris -P /home/sz/Documents/rockyou.txt 10.10.133.149 ftp`

 ![](https://photos.squarezero.dev/file/abir-images/AgentSudo/4.png)

-I got the password to log in FTP.
+I got the password to log in to FTP.

 After logging in I found two .png and one .txt file.
 After downloading them I checked out the message.